Batlez/HiddenVM/README.md

 # HiddenVM
 **Virtual Machine Detection Evasion Executable**

-Bypass virtual machine detection (pafish) using VirtualBox
+Bypass virtual machine detection using a custom made VirtualBox

 This executable facilitates bypassing virtual machine detection mechanisms often used by proctoring software and anti-cheat systems.
 Employing the techniques and strategies developed by [Vektor T13](https://detect.expert/).
 This tool aims to enhance user privacy and security.
+Please contact me on Discord: Croakq, if you have any issues.
+It still works in 2024!

 [VirusTotal Scan](https://www.virustotal.com/gui/file/17ba6063ba20eba0ffc6538609d0cd216e015efd146e6e82e7de33e743cd8905/detection)